Explicit Acyclic Models and (Co)Chain Operations: Functorial Contraction Procedure Chain Maps

 But there is quite a bit involved in the paragraph above.
 We want to indicate how low degree computations with the standard procedure {\it lead} to the EZ formula.
 We have the boundary formula The other terms are tensors of faces with both first entries 0.
 A map induced by face inclusions $N_*(\Delta^{m_i} \times \Delta^{n_j}) \to N_*(\Delta^m \times \Delta^n)$ with $(0,0) \mapsto (0,0)$ commutes with contractions.
-Thus functoriality and induction will imply that $h_\times EZ$ vanishes on all these other terms in the boundary of a tensor of basic simplices.
-This is an example of the simplification discussed in Remark \ref{8.4}.\\
+Thus functoriality and induction implies that $h_\times \circ EZ$ vanishes on these terms in the boundary of a tensor of basic simplices.
+This is an example of the simplification discussed in Remark \ref{8.4}. $ $\\

-Computations with small values of $m, n$ lead to the following `conjecture', which is an example of the discussion towards the end of preview Section 2 concerning standard procedure maps of the form $\phi(x) = \sum \pm \cT x$. where the sum is over all pairs $(\sigma_I, \tau_J)$ of simplices of $\Delta^m$ and $\Delta^n$, both of degree $m + n$.
+{\bf A Formula up to Signs.} Computations with small values of $m, n$ lead to the following `conjecture', which is an example of the discussion in Subsection 2.4 concerning standard procedure maps of the form $\phi(x) = \sum \pm \cT x$. where the sum is over all pairs $(\sigma_I, \tau_J)$ of simplices of $\Delta^m$ and $\Delta^n$, both of degree $m + n$.
 Of course each of these separate simplices are degenerate if $m,n > 0$.
 In the conjecture we can remove pairs of simplices that are degenerate in the product.
-This means some adjacent pair of coordinates in the separate simplices both repeat at the same time.
+Degenerate means some adjacent pair of coordinates in the separate simplices both repeat at the same time.
 A non-degenerate pair $(\sigma_I, \tau_J)$ must have first entries $(0,0)$ and last entries $(m,n)$, and corresponds to an edge path $(I, J)$ of length $m+n$ in the box $[0,m] \times [0,n]$ that increases one of the coordinates by 1 at each step.\\